Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/07-host-code-opt/README.md

    ```

    The argument `SIZE` is used as a second argument to the host executable.
    >**NOTE**: If `SIZE` is not specified it defaults to `SIZE=14`.

    This allows the code to execute the implementation with different buffer sizes and measure throughput by monitoring the total compute time.
 This number is calculated in the test bench and reported through the FPGA Throughput output.

-3. After the run completes, open the Application Timeline using the Vitis analyzer, then  click the Application Timeline located at left side panel.
+2. After the run completes, open the Application Timeline using the Vitis analyzer, then click the Application Timeline located at left side panel.

    ```
    vitis_analyzer buf/xrt.run_summary
    ```

     Examine the tmeline to review the operation.

-4. To ease the sweeping of different buffer sizes, an additional makefile target was created, wich can be run using the following command.
+3. To ease the sweeping of different buffer sizes, an additional makefile target was created, which can be run using the following command.

    ```
    make TARGET=hw DEVICE=xilinx_u200_gen3x16_xdma_2_202110_1 bufRunSweep
    ```
    >**NOTE**: The sweeping script (`auxFiles/run.py`) requires a Python installation, which is available in most systems.

    Executing the sweep will run and record the FPGA throughput for buffer SIZE arguments from 8 to 19.
 The measured throughput values are recorded together with the actual number of bytes per transfer in the `buf/results.csv` file, which is printed at the end of the makefile execution.